lj020326/ansible-datacenter/roles/docker-stack/README.md

 The `community.docker` modules require that python libraries to be available (pyyaml, pyopenssl, cryptography, etc) as well as the docker python library on the target host.

-The python library dependencies are expected to be already prepared in a prior plays by the 'bootstrap-pip' and 'bootstrap-linux-docker' roles which are available in this repo.
+The python library dependencies are expected to be already prepared in a prior plays by the 'bootstrap-pip' and 'bootstrap-docker' roles which are available in this repo.

 ### 2: docker runtime dependency

-The docker runtime environment is expected to be already prepared in a prior play by the 'bootstrap-linux-docker' role which is available in this repo.
+The docker runtime environment is expected to be already prepared in a prior play by the 'bootstrap-docker' role which is available in this repo.

 ## Playbook Usage